triplus/IconThemes/README.md

 ### Installation:

-IconThemes can be installed as FreeCAD module or it can be used as FreeCAD macro.
-If IconThemes is installed as FreeCAD module it will be available after FreeCAD is started.
+IconThemes module can be installed via the FreeCAD [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#1-builtin-addon-manager).

+#### Manual installation:

 Install path for FreeCAD modules depends on the operating system used.

 ##### Examples: